ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Design

 The estimation of batch execution time is crucial for batch scheduling.
 The batch execution time can be decomposed into constant overhead (e.g., kernel launch and input/output processing), computation time, and memory access time.
 In general scenarios, a batch may contain both prefill and decode requests, where prefill requests are typically compute-intensive~\cite{sarathi-serve}, dominated by linear and attention operations, whereas decode requests are typically memory-bound~\cite{distserve}.
 Hence, we formulate separate linear regression models for prefill and decode requests as follows:

 where $T_{pd}(r)$ denotes the estimated latency for request $r$ including a constant overhead $t_c$, while $\tilde{T}_{pd}(r)$ represents the core computational latency estimate excluding this fixed overhead. $\{a_p, b_p, c_p, a_d, b_d\}$ are trainable parameters. $l_{kv}(r)$ denotes the KV cache length, and $l_{q}(r)$ is the number of tokens processed in the current forward pass.
+This design is directly compatible with chunked prefill~\cite{patel2024splitwise} and prefix caching~\cite{zheng2024sglang} features.
 Then the execution time for a batch $B$ can be estimated as:

-We leverage offline-generated profiling batch data to train the models and similarly construct evaluation dataset.
+We leverage offline-generated profiling batch data to train the models and similarly construct an evaluation dataset.
 The evaluation results show that the Mean Absolute Percentage Error (MAPE) remains stable at approximately 4.5\%.